Copycat Nosebleed Nougat | Harry Potter Inspired Recipes

 Instructions

-• In the bowl of a stand mixer with a whisk attachment, bloom the gelatin in a half cup of cold water for 5-10 minutes, until it is doubled in size.
+• In the bowl of a stand mixer with a whisk attachment, bloom the gelatin in ½ cup of cold water for 5-10 minutes, until it doubles in size.

-• Meanwhile, in a pot over medium high heat, melt together the sugar, corn syrup, water, salt and vanilla.
+• Meanwhile, in a pot over medium-high heat, melt together the granulated sugar, corn syrup, water, salt, and vanilla.
 Bring to a low simmer and use a candy thermometer to bring the sugar temperature up to 240°F. When it hits 240°F, remove from the heat.

 • Pour the marshmallow fluff onto the prepped baking sheet.
-Use a spatula to spread the fluff into an even layer.
-The fluff should be about a half inch thick from edge to edge.
-It may not reach all the way to the sides of the pan – use the spatula to square off any edges.
+Use a spatula to spread the fluff into an even layer, about ½ inch thick from edge to edge.
+It may not reach all the way to the sides of the pan—use the spatula to square off any edges.

 • Use the sifter to dust the top of the marshmallow.
 Cover from edge to edge.
-Let the marshmallow sit for 6-8 hours, until fully set and firmed up.
+Let the marshmallow sit for 6-8 hours, until fully set and firm.

-• Once the marshmallow is set, use a pizza wheel or sharp knife to cut the marshmallow into even strips, about 1 inch wide and 2 inches long – rectanglular shape.
+• Once the marshmallow is set, use a pizza wheel or sharp knife to cut the marshmallow into even strips, about 1 inch wide and 2 inches long—rectangular shape.
 Dust the edges where you cut with confectioners sugar if the knife begins to stick.
 Separate the rectangles and tap off the excess powdered sugar.

 • Arrange the marshmallow rectangles on a cooling rack over a clean baking sheet lined with parchment.
-Make sure the marshmallows about at least a quarter inch of space between them and all of the marshmallows are fully over the sheet below.
+Make sure the marshmallows have at least a quarter inch of space between them and that all of the marshmallows are fully over the sheet below.

 • Pour the chocolate in an even stream over the marshmallow rectangles from edge to edge, making sure to cover the corners.
 Once the marshmallows are coated and have stopped dripping, you can reuse the excess chocolate in the baking sheet to continue coating the rest of the marshmallows.

-• Allow the chocolates to set at room temperature for 10 minutes to start setting the chocolate, then arrange four sugar pearls and 3-4 pistacchios on either side of the top of the chocolates.
+• Allow the chocolates to set at room temperature for 10 minutes to start setting the chocolate.
+Then, arrange four sugar pearls and 3-4 pistachios on either side of the top of the chocolates.
 Lightly press the pearls into the chocolate to help them stick.

 • Keep the chocolates chilled until ready to serve.
 Serve to unsuspecting first years and enjoy!